Ezs377/Programming-notes/Python.md

 ### Classes:
 A class is basically a blueprint for creating objects.
 String, integers, are part of a class (strings belong to the str class, integers belong to the int class).
 This way it lets Python classify values as certain ‘objects’ which makes it easier for a computer to run the program.
 Classes are often called using `class: <class name>:`. `self` is the parameter that a class uses to access other variables within the class.
 It does not have to be named `self`, but it is always the first variable referenced in a class `init`.

-### Modules:
-A set of extra codes, functions, methods, objects that are kept separate from Python’s base programming to reduce unnecessary resources, as generally not all functions of Python are useful in a program.
-Certain functions are packed into modules, which then need to be called via import to be able to be used in Python.
-Modules are continuously updated and being added into Python, to expand Python’s use in modern times.
-You can also call a module by using <module_name>.<module_function>() if you don’t need to whole module and just a specific function from a module.
-It will only be called once though if you use this method to call the module, so with repeated uses it’s better to use import.

-### Datetime module:
-The datetime module allows Python to convert strings into a to format, and vice versa.
-It must be imported first before being used as it is a module.
-The datetime module is mostly used when dealing with time formats and strings. `X = datetime.datetime()` is the general format of a datetime function.
-This function needs 3 arguments: A year, month, and date.
-You can also add hours, minutes, and seconds, microseconds afterwards but these are optional.
-An example of using this function is `X = datetime.datetime(2020, 4, 12)` which will print out the date `2020-04-12`.
-Another function from the module is the `strftime()` method (string format time method).
-This method formats the output of a datetime string in a specific format.
-DO NOT confuse this with `strptime()`, `strptime()` converts a string into a datetime using the format, while `strftime()` lets you print out specific time elements using formats.
-`strptime()` = Converts a string into datetime.
-`strftime()` = Lets you pick out which parts of a datetime object you want to print.
-For example, you type a string `2020/03/12`.
-Using `strptime()`, it converts the string into an actual datetime object that Python recognizes as a time.
-You want to find the month only, so using `striftime(%B`) month is printed out in full name, `March`.

-A table of accepted arguments (eg. `%B`) can be found by looking it up.

-Datetime can be used to express a time or find the current time. `Datetime.now()` will provide the current time registered on your device, while `datetime(<int>, <int>, <int>)` will present a specified time.
-Datetime orders time formats as `<year>, <month>, <day>, <hour>, <minute>, <second>, <microsecond>`.

-`Timedelta()` is another object in the datetime module that can tell the difference between two time values.
-For example, `difference = time - timedelta(hours=13)` will minus 13 hours from `time` (which is a variable that has a datetime value). `Timedelta` requires a specific value followed by an integer, and uses string values to specify the format.
-For example, `hours=5` means 5 hours. `Years=2` means 2 years.

 ### __name__ variable:
 The `__name__` variable is an inbuilt variable in Python that lets programs tell the difference between imported modules and modules inside other modules. `__name__` always defaults to `__main__` if `__name__` is being used in the program.
 However, if you make another program and import that program as a module in your original program, the `__name__` in your imported module will match the name of the module, instead of `__main__`.
 For example, take program 1 and program 2.